Mail-In Ballots Thrust Postal Service Into Presidential Race

 Rural Republicans like Alaska Rep. Dan Young have also called for defending the post office.
 Still, some conservatives say tying its funding to Election Day jitters is a partisan ploy.

-“It’s just casting seeds of doubt on the legitimacy of the outcome,” said Tom Ridge, the Republican former Pennsylvania governor who now heads VoteSafe, a bipartisan group working with state and local officials to expand and strengthen vote-by-mail options head of November.
+“It’s just casting seeds of doubt on the legitimacy of the outcome,” said Tom Ridge, the Republican former Pennsylvania governor who heads VoteSafe, a bipartisan group working with state and local officials to expand and strengthen vote-by-mail options.
 "It’s very sad, it’s very disappointing, it’s very troubling.”

 Associated Press writer Alexandra Jaffe in Washington contributed to this report.

-Note: This story has been corrected to show Condos is a past president of the National Association of Secretaries of State, not the current one.